Digital Nomads often feel smarter than the average population but

 But all that glitters is not gold, because ⤵

-What are the main problems for a Digital Nomad?
+What are the main challenges for Digital Nomads?

 Keep in touch with loved ones